 Courials keep 100% of tips and 80% of the delivery fee.
 Also, Courial is allocating 10% of the company’s stock to full time drivers and two Courials will sit in on board meetings once a year.

 Of course, how much you earn will really depend on how busy and popular Courial is in your market.
 The more people who learn about Courial and use it to order, the more requests you will receive and the more you will make.

 As far as cashing out, Courials can cash out instantly at anytime after completing an order with no limitations on how often or how much.
 As for payroll, Courials are paid weekly for offers completed Monday-Sunday of the previous week.
-On Monday mornings, payments are transferred directly to your bank through direct deposit.
-You can also cash out immediately once you have a payout balance of $10 or more.
+On Tuesday mornings, payments are transferred directly to your bank through direct deposit.

-Courial also rewards drivers who refer friends to become Courials.
-Refer a friend to Courial and you both will earn $333 when your friend completes 111 offers.
+Right now, Courial rewards drivers who refer friends to become Courials.
+Refer a friend to Courial and you both will earn $250 when your friend completes 1,111 offers.

-Courial couriers can also accept up to two offers at a time – this is an example of what it would look like
+Courial couriers can also accept up to five offers at a time – this is an example of what it would look like:

 Additional Ways to Earn More with Courial